-CTA took ownership of 100 new articulated buses this spring, signifying progress on agency efforts to reduce crowding and modernize the entire bus fleet within the next few years.
-Timing of the bus delivery was critical as they were used for the bus shuttle service offered during the RLS reconstruction project.
+[Photo caption: CTA took ownership of 100 new articulated buses this spring, signifying progress on agency efforts to reduce crowding and modernize the entire bus fleet with the next few years.
+Timing of the bus delivery was critical as they were used for the bus shuttle service offered the Red Line South Reconstruction Project.]